iandennismiller/mueller-report/Readme.md

 - redactions are represented explicitly in the source code
 - canonical URL with greater permanence than DOJ distribution

+### Limitations

+- page numbers do not correspond to original Mueller document or to DOJ release
+- redacted boxes are interrupted by spaces; they are not continuous
+- redacted boxes, which are based on lorem ipsum text, are suggestive of underlying word length and structure although no information about this is known
+- redacted section headings do not look correct
+- other cosmetic differences

 ## Contributing

 The document is written with LaTeX.
-If you know a little bit of LaTeX and you can use GitHub, then you can help with the project.
+If you know a little bit of LaTeX and you know how to use Github, then you can help with the project.
-There are several kinds of helper roles that enable collaborative editing of the document.
+There are several kinds of **helper roles** that enable collaborative editing of the document.

-Helper roles:
+### Helper roles

 - **copy-paster**: locate a section heading and copy-paste text from the PDF.
-The copy-paster should also add blank footnote tags.
+The copy-paster should also add [blank footnotes](#footnote-template) and [redactions](#redacting-template).
-- **footnote adder**: find the `\footnote{}` tags and fill them with content from the PDF
+- **footnote adder**: find the `\footnote{}` tags and fill them with content from the PDF.
+Also add [redactions](#redacting-template) where appropriate.
 - **proof reader**: fix typographic errors, spelling, and other mistakes
-- **redacter**: check, add, or unredact `\blackout{}` tags; also adjust length of redacted box to be comparable to the original
+- **redacter**: adjust or unredact `\blackout{}` tags; also adjust length of redacted box to be comparable to the original
-- **LaTeX guru**: tweak `includes.tex` to make the document look and behave like the original
+- **LaTeX guru**: tweak `includes.tex` to make the document look like the original while providing enhanced functionality

 ### How to Start Work

+**Important: only work on one role at a time.
+If you create a pull request that includes multiple roles, it might be impossible to merge your work!**

+In order to avoid duplication of work, we use [Github issue tracking](https://github.com/iandennismiller/mueller-report/issues).
+To start working on a section of the document, create an issue with the following characteristics:

-In order to avoid duplication of work, [please open a github issue](https://github.com/iandennismiller/mueller-report/issues) with the title of the section you are working on and your role for that section.
+- As the title of the issue, provide your helper role and the heading of the document section you are working on.
+- In the content of the issue, include any relevant notes about your plans.

-Be sure nobody has already created an issue for the role and section you will work on.
+Before you start, search the issues to ensure nobody has already created an issue for that helper role and document section.

 ### Finishing Work